-- Check to make sure that the F15 fuse has been removed from the relay board.
+- 1. Check to make sure that the F15 fuse has been removed from the relay board.
 If not, it must be removed, however, the voltage regulator has probably already been damaged. - 2.
-Set the unit for continuous run operation and place the On/Off switch in the OFF position. - 3.
+Set the unit for continuous run operation and place the On/Off switch in the Off position. - 3.
 Check the battery voltage.
-If the battery voltage is less than 12 volts, the battery must be charged or tested to determine if it should be replaced. - Check the voltage at the B+ terminal on the alternator.
+If the battery voltage is less than 12 volts, the battery must be charged or tested to determine if it should be replaced. - 4.
+Check the voltage at the B+ terminal on the alternator.
 Battery voltage must be present.
-If not, check the 2A circuit. - Disconnect the alternator harness from the voltage regulator by carefully pushing on the spring clip to release the plug lock. - Place the On/Off switch in the ON position and enter Service Test Mode (HSC) before the unit starts.
-Refer to the appropriate Operation and Diagnosis Manual for specific information about the Service Test Mode.

-- 7. Check the voltage at the A pin and at the B pin in the two pin connector on the alternator harness. - a.
+If not, check the 2A circuit. - 5.
+Disconnect the alternator harness from the voltage regulator by carefully pushing on the spring clip to release the plug lock. - 6.
+Place the On/Off switch in the On position and enter Service Test Mode (HSC) before the unit starts.
+Refer to the appropriate Diagnostic Manual for specific information about the Service Test Mode. - 7.
+Check the voltage at the A pin and at the B pin in the two pin connector on the alternator harness. - a.
 The A pin is the battery sense circuit and should be at battery voltage.
-If not, check the sense circuit (2 or equivalent) in the alternator harness and in the main wire harness. - b.
+If not, check the sense circuit (2 or equivalent) in the alternator harness and in the main wire harness.

+- b.
+Energize the run relay in the relay board test.
 The B pin is the excitation circuit and should be at 10 volts or higher.
 If not, check the excitation circuit (7K or equivalent) in the alternator harness and in the main wire harness. - 8.
 If battery voltage is present on the sense and excitation circuits, connect the alternator harness to the voltage regulator and check the voltage on the B pin in the two pin connector on alternator harness.
-The voltage should be 1 to 3 volts. - a.
-No voltage or a voltage reading below 1 volt indicates that the rotor or the voltage regulator may be shorted.
-Perform the field current test to further isolate the problem. - A voltage reading above 3 volts indicates that the field circuit may be open or have high resistance.
+The voltage should be 0.7 to 1 volt using the relay board test. - a.
+No voltage or a voltage reading below 0.7 volts indicates that the rotor or the voltage regulator may be shorted.
+Perform the field current test to further isolate the problem. - b.
+A voltage reading above 3 volts indicates that the field circuit may be open or have high resistance.
 The brushes or the rotor are probably defective. - 9.
 Attach a clamp-on ammeter to the 2A wire connected to the B+ terminal on the alternator. - 10.
 Connect a voltmeter between the B+ terminal and a chassis ground. - 11.
 Start the unit and run it in high speed. - 12.
 Connect a jumper wire between the F2 terminal and a chassis ground.
 This will full field the alternator.